Transaction Cost Economics

 According to one transaction cost theory, it is profitable to establish a firm because there is a cost associated with using the price mechanism.
 However, another theory links transaction cost economics to economizing the costs rather than strategizing.

-Many frameworks have been developed to figure out what can be outsourced and what cannot optimize costs.
-For example, there are costs associated with providing an activity internally, which are called production costs for any firm.
+Many frameworks have been developed to determine what can be outsourced and cannot optimize costs.
+For example, costs are associated with providing an activity internally, called production costs for any firm.
 In contrast, if you purchase the same activity, it would be referred to as transaction cost.

-The transaction cost economics perspective suggests that all firms seek to equalize both these costs before performing a function internally or outsourcing it.
+The transaction cost economics perspective suggests that all firms seek to equalize these costs before performing or outsourcing a function internally.
 Thus, for example, higher transaction costs would force a company to internalize its accounting functions.

 Ex-ante and Ex-post costs

-There are two basic transaction costs in outsourcing accounting for a firm, including ex-ante costs related to negotiating and drafting charges incurred before entering an agreement.
+Two basic transaction costs in outsourcing accounting for a firm include ex-ante costs related to negotiating and drafting charges incurred before entering an agreement.
 The ex-post costs are related to haggling, maladaptation, governance, and bonding costs.

 Maladaptation costs are related to redefining the contract when it is still in motion but is not meaningful to both parties.
-Researchers believe that one party’s maladaptation may lead to strong opportunistic behavior and is one of the main drawbacks of using a transaction cost framework.
-To understand how transaction costs work, we first need to comprehend some of the key factors influencing it.
+Researchers believe that one party’s maladaptation may lead to opportunistic solid behavior and is one of the main drawbacks of using a transaction cost framework.
+To understand how transaction costs work, we must first comprehend some key factors influencing them.

 Asset Specificity in Transaction Cost Economics

-Asset specificity is one of the most significant factors determining the intensity of outsourcing from a transaction cost perspective.
+Asset specificity is one of the most significant factors determining outsourcing intensity from a transaction cost perspective.
 A high asset specificity signifies cost is only valuable within a specific transaction.
 For example, in an accounting context, the physical assets of any firm would refer to the software and tools, while human assets would include information and human capital.

 Human assets will only be specified when an accountant requires particular knowledge about a specific characteristic of a firm to complete a defined accounting function.
-Transaction cost economics suggests that a firm would have to search longer for professional accounting in times of high asset specificity, and contractual negotiations would be more belligerent.
+Transaction cost economics suggests that a firm must search longer for professional accounting in times of high asset specificity, and contractual negotiations would be more belligerent.

-It is beneficial for a firm to source rather than outsource and save high transaction costs and allow for frequent adaptations in such a scenario.
+It is beneficial for a firm to source rather than outsource sav,e high transaction costs, and allow for frequent adaptations in such a scenario.
 However, if the financial functions of a firm are highly tailored, the asset specificity would be influenced directly, and outsourcing would become more costly.

 Environmental Uncertainty

-Environmental uncertainty relates to the expectedness and steadiness of accounting workload as a consequence of volatile business activities.
-For example, vicissitudes in corporate structure, mergers, acquisitions, plant closures, and unstable sale and purchase invoices due to seasonality are some of the volatilities or uncertainties that directly impact accounting practices’ workload.
+Environmental uncertainty relates to the expectedness and steadiness of accounting workload due to volatile business activities.
+For example, alterations in corporate structure, mergers, acquisitions, plant closures, and unstable sale and purchase invoices due to seasonality are some of the volatilities or uncertainties that directly impact accounting practices’ workload.

-Transaction cost economics juxtaposes the effect of high and low predictability of workload on transaction costs.
+Transaction cost economics juxtaposes the effect of high and low workload predictability on transaction costs.
 In an environment where a firm can accurately predict unforeseen circumstances, the transaction costs are low, and a firm should outsource.

-However, an uncertain environment would escalate the transaction costs due to renegotiation of the contract with a professional accounting firm, leading to insourcing.
-Moreover, a volatile environment forces a firm to reason that they are better placed to assess their own needs and perform all accounting functions internally.
+However, an uncertain environment would escalate the transaction costs due to renegotiating the contract with a professional accounting firm, leading to insourcing.
+Moreover, a volatile environment forces a firm to reason that they are better placed to assess their needs and perform all accounting functions internally.

 Behavioral uncertainty in accounting refers to the difficulty of appraising the accountant to perform the job efficiently.
 When behavioral uncertainty is high, the transaction costs will be higher because of monitoring, writing, negotiating, and enforcing contracts to avert opportunistic behavior.

-Subsequently, the firm is unable to evaluate the service provider’s performance, which will lead to high drafting costs for contracts.
-The transaction cost economics argues that this is such a scenario where a company would internally decide to perform the accounting functions.
+Subsequently, the firm cannot evaluate the service provider’s performance, leading to high contract drafting costs.
+Transaction cost economics argues that this is a scenario where a company would internally decide to perform the accounting functions.
 The manager would appraise the performances in-house.

 Trust in Professional Accountants

 Transaction cost economics argues that the primary aim of both parties should be to minimize the degree of opportunism.
-Consequently, a higher degree of trust will reduce the transaction costs and formal control mechanisms, leading to outsourcing accounting functions.
-Therefore, we can argue that trust is a crucial factor for a firm before deciding to hire professional services.
+Consequently, a higher degree of trust will reduce transaction costs and formal control mechanisms, leading to outsourcing accounting functions.
+Therefore, we can argue that trust is crucial for a firm before hiring professional services.